Fishing on your charter in the BVI

 Alternatively, fishing licenses can be obtained easily through a few different avenues.
 Although their offices are closed on weekends, prospective fishermen can visit the country’s Department of Conservation and Fisheries, found in Road Town, Tortola.
 Another option is to buy a license from a water sports shop in the area, such as Island Surf and Sail or Last Stop Sports, also located in Tortola.

 These permits generally cost $45.00, and last for one month.
 They represent one individual—not one boat—so each member of your party over the age of 18 must each purchase their own.
+Make sure that you obtain a license if you plan on fishing while on your BVI yacht charter.

 Ciguatera Fish Poisoning

 The disease is generally found in carnivorous fish like puffers and barracuda, among others.
 While catch and release is recommended, there are some ways to identify safe fish.
 Most yacht charter captains are able to recognize the species that are edible.
-Or, for those who wish to be particularly careful, Cigua-Check Tests can be purchased at fishing pro shops in the area.